Geography at Christopher Hatton

 Our aim is for all pupils to be informed, articulate and empowered:

-In Geography this means children are engaged and inspired by a well-designed sequential curriculum to be curious and interested to explore the world that we live in.
-Geography is highly valued as part of our rich curriculum and equips children with the geographical skills they need to develop their knowledge through studying places, people and natural and human environments and to acquire the knowledge and understanding of the world and their place in it.
+In Geography this means children are engaged by a curriculum that encourages curiosity and an interest in exploring the world that we live in.
+Our curriculum equips children with the geographical skills they need to develop their knowledge through studying places, people and natural and human environments.

 Informed